ydahal1/ydahal1/jokes.md

-What is worse then finding a worm in your Apple?
-Finding half a worm in your Apple.
+Why are mummys scared of vacation?
+They're afraid to unwind.

 [
-Fri Aug 29 00:27:22 UTC 2025
+Sat Aug 30 00:25:50 UTC 2025
  ]